MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 - Why are you using Microsft Azure?
 What are the key takeaways?
 For example, what are your main issues?
 What have you done well?
 - What is your solution?
 How are you trying to overcome those issues?
 - What are the milestones to improve the situation?
 Briefly summarize what each milestone will achieve.

+### Methodology
+- How did you do the assessment?
+Workshops, hands-on investigation, etc.

+### Assumptions
+List all the assumptions you have made that readers should be aware of:
+- Which assumptions did you receive from the stakeholders?
+- What is the priority of the pillars?
+- Which workloads are covered?
+Do you have to deal with mission-critical workloads?
+If yes, what are SLAs, etc.?
+Is there any recovery objective defined?
+- List any other assumptions that readers have to be aware of.

+### Summary of findings
+It has to be understandable for a non-technical audience so avoid using jargon.
+List main positive aspects of the environment, team, operation or strategy.
+Then list the main things which need improvement.
+Summary of findings should be readable within 1-2 minutes.

 ## Prioritize and implement recommendations